joeygibson/life/README.md

 This is a simple, and probably naïve, implementation of [Conway's Game of Life](http://en.wikipedia.org/wiki/Conway%27s_game_of_life), written in [Go](http://golang.org/).

 ## Dependencies
 The version on `master` uses NCurses through the [termbox-go](https://github.com/nsf/termbox-go) library.
-You'll need to fetch it with

-    go get github.com/nsf/termbox-go
+The `go get` command below will fetch it, if you don't already have it.

 ## Installation
 Next, `get` this code and install it